How to Deal with a Fear of Halloween Phobia

 - Busting the myth that you have to get a "more interesting life" to be more interesting"

 While some people with samhainophobia may fear the spooky aspects of Halloween, like the masks, costumes, movies, etc., I’d like to talk about overcoming the social aspects of Halloween that could be contributing to your phobia (since this is a site about social anxiety!).

 Imagine someone told you that hundreds of neighbors would be ringing your doorbell all in one night.
 That you’d need to make small talk with parents of little children all night, figure out what costumes the children were wearing and comment on them, possibly wear a costume yourself, and… does there need to be more?

-If it were any other night of the year, you’d probably say that’s crazy.
-But that is what happens on Halloween in many countries around the world, and if you have unmanaged social anxiety, it can be your worst nightmare.
-How can you cope?
+If it were any other night of the year, you’d probably say that’s way too much.
+But that is what happens on Halloween in many countries around the world; if you have social anxiety, how can you cope?

 - Don’t participate.
 If you’re just not feeling up to it that night, turn off your lights.
 If you still want to step out of your comfort zone, attend a party instead.

 - Limit the time.
 Choose a specific time period that you will hand out candy, such as from 6 to 8.
 You’ll get most of the cute little kids and not be so drained.